Caterpillar Shelter Ecology & Natural History

 Insect Shelters & Climate Change

-I'm interested in the ecology and natural history of plant and insect interactions.
-In particular, I want to understand how and why insects use plants as shelters as well as food.
+I'm interested in the natural history, ecology, and evolution of insects' interactions with plants, animals, and changing environments.
 Much of my research focuses on shelter-building caterpillars in both the United States and Costa Rica, but I also study insects that find shelters rather than building them.
-I'm currently investigating how tropical invertebrate communities that live in rolled leaves will respond to warming temperatures.
+I'm currently investigating how invertebrate communities that live in shelters will respond to warming temperatures.
 I'm also interested in how herbarium specimens can be used to investigate plant-insect interactions.

 TROPICAL ARTHROPODS &